Understanding the Types of Surgery for Head Injury: What are the Options?

 Types of Surgery After Head Injury: Understanding the Options

 Surgery after a head injury can save a life if performed early enough.
-The type of surgery that your doctor will choose depends on the complications that occur after an injury.
+While those with mild to moderate brain injuries generally do not require surgery, undergoing surgery can be a life-saving treatment for individuals with severe brain injuries.
+The type of surgery for head injury depends on the complications experienced after an injury.

 For example, if your TBI causes a brain hemorrhage, your doctor might perform an open craniotomy to stop the bleeding.
-On the other hand, if the head injury triggered swelling, you may need a shunt or a craniectomy.
+On the other hand, if the head injury triggered swelling in the ventricles, you may need a shunt or even a craniectomy.

 After the surgery, you will require prompt rehabilitation to ensure that you heal correctly.
-The sooner you begin therapy, the better chance you will have of making a full recovery.
+And ultimately, the sooner you begin therapy, the better chance you will have of making a full recovery.

 More Ways to Recover with Flint Rehab: